Lightstreamer/Lightstreamer-example-HelloWorld-adapter-python/README.md

     $ python helloworld.py
     ```
 * Test the Adapter, launching the ["Hello World" Tutorial - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript) listed in [Clients Using This Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php#clients-using-this-adapter).
-    * To make the ["Hello World" Tutorial - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PHP_HELLOWORLD, when creating the LightstreamerClient instance.
+    * To make the ["Hello World" Tutorial - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to `PYTHON_HELLOWORLD`, when creating the LightstreamerClient instance.
 So edit the `index.html` page of the Hello World front-end, deployed under `Lightstreamer/pages/HelloWorld`, and replace:<BR/>
 `var client = new LightstreamerClient(null, "HELLOWORLD");`<BR/>
 with:<BR/>
 `var client = new LightstreamerClient(null, "PYTHON_HELLOWORLD");`<BR/>